 Moroccan style, which is characterised by dome-like shapes, is my favourite.
 I especially like designs that point to the centre – I think it makes the hands look slimmer.
 To me, less is more.
 I don’t like it too complicated because the design gets ‘lost’.
 Temporary crystals are quite popular, too.

 Browsing popular henna pages and hashtags on Instagram inspires me.
 Some clients will show me reference pictures, but I try my best to make it unique.

 I just started doing henna with jagua ink, which comes from a fruit and leaves a blue stain, on myself and my friends.
 It looks like a tattoo.
 For regular henna, my favourite essential oil mix is lavender and cajeput.
 On average, I make 400 grams of henna paste a week and sell about 50 cones.

 I try not to take assignments less than a month prior to the actual date, and I recommend booking six months to a year in advance for bridal.
-Casual henna starts from $12 for adults and $7 for children.
+Casual henna starts from $12.

 AS FOUND ON

 'Aqidah’s henna stains are a very deep red and that was what I wanted, so I asked her to do henna for my wedding.
 I messed up my henna a little bit because it’s hard to sit still for so many hours but she was patient and made me feel comfortable.'